ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ------------ | -------------
 1 | Download the lab files
 2 | Create a Bluemix account
-3 | Create the Watson Data Platform lab services
+3 | Create the Cloud-Data-Analytics lab services
-4 | Create the Watson Data Platform lab application
+4 | Create the Cloud-Data-Analytics lab application
-5 | Create a Watson Analytics account
+5 | Create a Cognos Analytics account
 6 | Create a GitHub account

 ## Step 1: Download the lab files